Skip to content

 variables = { "<var>" = "<key>" }

-for more information, please refer to themeing
+for more information, please refer to theming

 once you are done, make a pull request with screenshots made by textual